MelleVessies/RL/README.md

 ## Ask TA:
 * what does a 10 look like for a blog? - could some example of a '9.5+' grade blog be posted blogs?
+* Does it have any added value to also look at performance on continuous action spaces?
+* For MontezumaRevenge and Breakout, we have the screen as observation, thus we would need to use convolutions.
+Would this not make it incomparable to the DQN without convolutions for e.g the MountainCar problem?

 #### Papers
 * [DQN-paper/target network/ Human-Level Control